microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing Data Analytics with SQL Server 2019.md

    The cluster administration portal allows you to:

-   - Quickly view number of pods running and any issues
+   - Quickly view number of pods running and any issues.
-   - Monitor deployment status
+   - Monitor deployment status.
-   - View available service endpoints
+   - View available service endpoints.
-   - View controller and SQL Server master instance
+   - View controller and SQL Server master instance.
-   - Drill down information on pods, including accessing Grafana dashboards and Kibana logs
+   - Drill down information on pods, including accessing Grafana dashboards and Kibana logs.

 ## Checklist of preferred objection handling